Loan Repayment Assistance ProgramOrganizations We Fund Legal Aid Programs Donate Now What We Do

 Staff attorneys employed by government agencies, nonprofits, and other types of public service organizations (Public Defenders, State Attorneys, Department of Children and Families, Guardian ad Litem, Office of Regional Conflict Counsel, Catholic Charities, etc.) may wish to research the Federal Public Service Loan Forgiveness Program for more information on student loan assistance.

 The application process for a new year begins in October of the previous year.
-(For example, the application process for the 2019 LRAP will begin in October of 2018.)
+(For example, the application process for the 2019 LRAP began in October of 2018.)

 Applicants and participants must meet the following eligibility standards: